frankhuettner/powerindices/README.md

 ## Installation
-0) If you haven't installed python yet, get it from https://www.anaconda.com/download/.
+If you haven't installed python yet, get it from https://www.anaconda.com/download/.
 After installation, you can start the application Spyder which is a convinient tool to start with.

 Option 1) No installation of the powerindices package necessary: Just copy powerindices.py and example.py into the same folder.
 Open example.py.
 There you see how the command `import powerindices` allows to use the functions to compute the indices.
 If you run the example.py, it will run the computation for the UN Security Council.

-Option 2) pip install powerindices
+Option 2) To install the tool, run `pip install powerindices`

 ## Requirements
 You need to have numpy and math.
 I did not put it into the setup.py requirements because this seems to bring trouble.